ryanwisemanmusic/Universal_SDL3/docs/HowToRun.md

 - Build Everything In Stages + CMake Out: make clean-docker && make build-base-deps-docker-log && make build-filesystem-base-deps-builder-docker-log && make build-filesystem-libs-build-builder-docker-log && make build-app-build-docker-log && make build-debug-docker-log && make build-runtime-docker-log && make run-docker && make dump-cmake-output

-    There is an issue involving dumping the cmake output via cache for now which needs to be cat'd out to my /logs/build folder, but it is just trying to go into the standard log approach when we cat it out to a specific location instead.
-Will pull an old edit involving CMake checking done right tonight

 - Stage 1 Build w/ no Log:
 make clean-base-deps-docker && make build-base-deps-docker